-In 2006, Arizona State University and Teach For America–Phoenix created a partnership that advances Teach For America recruitment, alumni leadership, corps member support and development, and trains TFA members for deployment statewide through the Phoenix Institute.
+In 2006, Arizona State University and Teach For America–Phoenix created a partnership that advances Teach For America recruitment, alumni leadership, and corps member support and development.
 The ASU–TFA partnership, which extends throughout the university, is headquartered in Mary Lou Fulton Teachers College.

 Teach For America recruitment

-An ASU–Teach For America collaboration increases the number of ASU graduates serving in the teaching corps in Phoenix and around the nation.
-Each year ASU seniors receive letters encouraging them to apply to the corps and take advantage of support from President Michael Crow's office.
-The collaboration also includes a think tank comprising key stakeholders from ASU and Teach For America that meets regularly to discuss recruitment of students into the corps and additional avenues for partnership.
+An ASU–Teach For America collaboration increases the number of ASU graduates serving in the corps in Phoenix and around the nation.
+Each year, top ASU seniors receive letters encouraging them to apply to the corps and take advantage of support from President Michael Crow's office.
+The collaboration also includes a team comprising key stakeholders from ASU and Teach For America that meets regularly to discuss the recruitment of students into the corps and additional avenues for partnership.

 Teach For America's ASU Recruitment Manager regularly meets with interested undergraduate and graduate students from ASU to share more about the corps and support them throughout the application process.

-The Teach For America–Phoenix Institute takes place in Phoenix-area elementary, middle and high schools.
-MLFTC instructors co-teach with the Phoenix Institute staff, providing new corps members with the skills to become successful teachers in urban and rural schools.
-Corps members reside at the ASU Downtown Phoenix campus during the summer while attending the institute.
-Phoenix is one of a handful of U.S. cities selected to host one of the institutes, preparing approximately 500 corps members each year to become first-year teachers in cities across the state.
+The Teach For America–Phoenix Pre-Service takes place in Phoenix-area elementary, and secondary schools.
+MLFTC instructors co-teach with the Teach For America staff, providing new corps members with the skills to become successful teachers in urban and rural schools.

 Teacher support and development